9 Steps Of Laying Of Sewer Pipes2nd March 2019

 The center line of the sewer is marked along the road with a theodolite and invert tap.
 It may be marked either by reference line or with the help of sight rail.
 The position of the manhole is also marked.

 2. Excavation Of Trench

-After marking of the centre line of the sewer, the excavation of trench is started.
-The excavation may be carried out either by manual labor or by machines like power shovels, track excavators etc.
+After marking the centre line of the sewer, the excavation of trench is started.
+The excavation may be carried out either by manual labour or by machines like power shovels, track excavators etc.

 3. Timbering Of The Trench

 When, in ordinary soil, the depth of excavation is more than 2 m, timber bracing or sheet piling is provided on both sides of the trench so that it may not collapse.
 The extent of timbering required depends upon the type of soil and the depth of excavation.

 If water is met with during excavation, it is removed by pumping or any other suitable method.

 For soft soil, the bed of the sewer is prepared by plain concrete (1:3:6).
 The thickness of concrete varies from 15 to 20 cm.
 The bedding layer is not required in case of rocky or hard soil.